TimHanewich/centauri/research/tuning/notes.md

         - kI: 700
         - kD: 500
     - Those above were found only through some testing.
 I'm sure can optimize from there.
 But I think these are enough for a first flight.
+- PID tuning yaw (again, still no I limit).
+    - Optimal values seem:
+        - kP: 45,000
+        - kI: 750
+        - kD: 0
+    - kP seemed a bit better at 50,000.
+But backed down to be safe.
+    - kI seems very unsafe.
+750 may be a bit high.
+Will have to see how it flies.
+May want to try like 400-500 if too much.